-- Trying a 30-day Paleo meal plan can help you decide if the Paleo diet is right for you and if it can help you achieve your goals — whether that includes weight loss, increased energy or simply overall better health.
+- Trying a 30-day Paleo meal plan can help you decide if it’s right for you and if it can help you achieve your goals — whether that includes weight loss, increased energy, lower blood pressure or simply overall better health from healing eating.

 - If the regular Paleo diet feels overly restrictive or difficult to follow, try a modified version instead.
 There are plenty of options available, making it easy to find something that works for you.

-- Print out a list of healthy Paleo foods and bring it with you to the grocery store for an easy reference.
-Look for organic fruits and vegetables and unprocessed foods with minimal added ingredients to ensure you’re getting the best quality.
+- Print out a list of healthy Paleo foods, and bring it with you to the grocery store for an easy reference.
+Look for organic fruits, vegetables and unprocessed foods with minimal added ingredients to ensure you’re getting the best quality.

 - As a simple rule of thumb, opt for whole foods that have been minimally processed whenever possible.
-Foods with long lists of ingredients are often pumped full of preservatives, additives and artificial sweeteners that you’re better off without.
+Products with long lists of ingredients are often pumped full of preservatives, additives and artificial sweeteners that you’re better off without.

 - One of the best ways to avoid unhealthy cravings and snack foods is to simply keep them out of your kitchen altogether.
 Be sure to keep plenty of healthy snacks on hand, and kick the junk foods to the curb.

-- Although there are plenty of Paleo meal plan delivery sites out there, doing your own grocery shopping and preparing your meals at home can give you more control over your meals and can help you take full advantage of the potential benefits of Paleo diet.
+- Although there are plenty of Paleo meal plan delivery sites out there, doing your own grocery shopping and preparing your meals at home can give you more control over your meals and can help you take full advantage of the potential benefits of Paleo.

-- It can be easy to load your diet up with fried bacon and butter and still be technically following a Paleo diet plan.
-However, to get the most from the Paleo diet, opt for lots of fruits and vegetables, unprocessed meat, poultry and seafood, and heart-healthy fats, along with a few servings of seafood per week.
+- It can be easy to load your diet up with fried bacon and butter and still technically be following a Paleo diet plan.
+However, to get the most from Paleo, opt for lots of fruits, vegetables, unprocessed meat and poultry, and heart-healthy fats, along with a few servings of seafood per week.